stephan-nylinder/module-organising-data-dm-practices/_episodes/001-storage.md

 A backup strategy in one sentence would be: Make at least three backup copies of the data on at least two different types of storage media, keep storage devices in separate locations with at least one off-site, regularly check whether they work, ensure you know the process and follow it.

 > ### Discussion
-> Whare are examples plausible causes of data loss?
+> What are examples of potential causes for data loss in a research project?
 >
 >> ### Examples
 >> - Hardware failure;